moorara/milad.dev/content/quotes.md

 date: 2019-10-02T22:00:00-04:00
 ---

 > Be Kind!
-Evryone you meet is fighting a hard battle!
+Everyone you meet is fighting a hard battle!
 >
 > -*Unknown*